 The key to choosing the GMAT or GRE for MBA admission is to first identify which of your chosen schools require which test.
 If you think a school might accept both, but could prefer one test over the other, email, phone, or chat online to find out.

 Playing to your strengths is also a factor.
 If your dream school can confirm that it values both tests equally, simply choose the one you think you’ll do best in.
 Lastly, whether you’re taking the GMAT or GRE for MBA admission, make sure you go into the test fully prepared!

-Visit any campus of GreenHall Academy for further details.
+Visit or Call any Flagship campus of GreenHall Academy for further details.